-You can master the chords around each scale shape!
+Master the chords around each scale shape

 These are the final exercises focusing on chords around the major scale (Ionian).

 Every exercise has a playlist with five videos, one for each scale shape.

 In the master course, we combine these exercises with practising arpeggios at the same time.
 This speeds up the learning process.